Melissa H. Smith — Senior Product Designer & UX Professor

 The Challenge

-UI components were inconsistent across screens, Figma files lacked structural organization, there was no formal design system, and design-to-development handoff required clearer alignment.
-The team needed to move from a feature-based MVP to a structured and scalable product foundation.
+The core problem was that the product had grown without a design foundation.
+UI components were inconsistent across screens, Figma files lacked structural organization, there was no formal design system, and the design-to-development handoff required complete realignment.

 My Role

-• Designing new features aligned with system rules and scalability goals
+• Designing new features aligned with system rules across all four product areas (video, music, messaging, files)

-• Participating in feature discussions related to monetization logic and experimentation planning
+• Participating in product discussions around monetization logic and experimentation planning

 Building the Design Foundation